Ssomar-Developement/SCore/README.md

 - ExecutableBlocks
 - ExecutableEvents
 - CustomPiglinsTrades
+- MyFurniture
-- SParkour
+- ExecutableCrafting

 ---

-*Developed with ❤️ by Ssomar Development Team*
+*Developed with ❤️ by Ssomar and the contributors*